moving-to-gibraltar · Last updated 2 June 2026

 Which is cheaper to live in, Gibraltar or Malta?

 Malta generally has more affordable rental housing, especially outside the main tourist areas.
 Gibraltar's small size limits supply and keeps rents high.
-Day-to-day costs are broadly comparable, though Gibraltar's lack of VAT keeps some prices lower.
+Day-to-day costs are broadly comparable, though Gibraltar's absence of VAT keeps goods and services prices lower than they would otherwise be.

 Ethan Roworth